 It is never too late to play an instrument.
 We have many adult students playing clarinet.
 Our teachers can work with you whether you are a beginner or advanced player.
 Many of our adult students notice significant progress in just a short time!
 It is important to practice every day between your lessons to notice the most progress.

-Children generally begin to learn the clarinet at age 7 or 8.
-We suggest this age, because the student needs to be able to hold the instrument correctly and support its weight.
-The students fingers need to be the right size to play instrument, and the child needs to have enough lung capacity to support the sound of this instrument.
+Children are recommended to start the clarinet at age 7 or 8.
+A student needs to be able to hold and support the weight of the instrument for extended periods, and also have enough lung capacity to support the sound.